In the era of the “Great Resignation” employee productivity is a paramount priority. However, increasing productivity can be challenging.

 A McKinsey & Company report identifies that hiring top talent may be one way; top performers are up to eight times more productive.
 Improving engagement is another way.
 A Gallup workplace study found that companies see a 17% productivity boost when employees are engaged.
 Other leading ways that have been credited with increasing employee productivity include reductions in workplace interruptions, less meetings, mindfulness of workforce mental health and even more productive office space designs.
 But none of these are apt to drive productivity gains like one key thing: moving to the cloud.

 The Productivity Impact of the Cloud

 The cloud empowers productivity growth in significant ways.
 According to an Office 365 study, just under 80% of IT pros say a move to the cloud improved their productivity.
-And Stanford has reported that employees that use apps in the cloud are 13% more productivity than those that don’t.
+Stanford has reported that employees who use apps in the cloud are 13% more productive than those who don’t.

 If that’s not enough proof of the cloud’s value on productivity, consider the high cost of productivity drain.
 Gallup says low productivity costs companies $7 trillion annually.

 If you haven’t already made the move to migrate your Atlassian environment to the cloud, the time is now, before lost productivity prevents your company from thriving.
 Consider these four ways the cloud will make your teams more productive:

 - The cloud will shorten your IT teams’ to-do list.
 When you migrate to the cloud, many of the traditional tasks IT teams must manage – from purchasing hardware and installing software to managing performance, mitigating downtime and implementing security and compliance controls – all go away.
 This dramatically cuts back IT tickets and lowers the IT burden so they can focus on other strategic priorities.